2022 Pakistan floods: Impact

 The floods affected 33 million people in Pakistan and destroyed 897,014 houses and damaged another 1,391,467.
 1,164,270 livestock have been killed, most of them in the province of Balochistan, while destruction to 13115 km of roads and 439 bridges has impeded access across flood-affected areas.
 Over 22,000 schools were damaged or destroyed.

 The Ministry of Finance estimated the damage of the flooding was ₨3.91 trillion (US$14.9 billion), and the economic loss was ₨3.99 trillion (US$15.2 billion).
 The government required ₨4.26 trillion (US$16.3 billion) to recover from the flooding.
 The United Nations Development Programme (UNDP) and the International Labour Organization (ILO) also concurred with the damage and the economic loss assessed by the government of Pakistan.
 However, another assessment done by the World Bank and the Pakistan Climate Change Council claimed that the damage of the flooding stood at US$40 billion.

+As a result of the devastating superfloods in these areas, nearly 8 million displaced as their houses and properties were wiped away by the monsoon rains, floods and landslides in 2022.
+In this displacement, a sizable population of women was affected and were compelled to seek refuge and live in camps made of plastic tents exposed to the risk of gender based Violence (GBV).
+A reported number of 650,000 pregnant women was affected in these far-flung rural areas with already scarce resources for healthcare.
+The data shows a striking number of 73, 000 full term pregnant women, who were expected to give birth within a month living in an environment highly conducive of gastric and waterborne diseases posing threat to their situation.
+Due to the floods more than 1,500 healthcare facilities were partially or completely destroyed.
+Many of these women gave birth in the make-shift temporary health camps where administering operations and securing vaccines for the newly born children was a challenge for the health workers.

 Aid workers warned that lack of clean drinking water caused an increase in waterborne diseases, namely diarrhea, cholera, dengue, and malaria.
 Skin infections caused by wet conditions have also been widely reported.